 Notes about our materials:

-We used Heart Gems from Dollar Tree, as I mentioned, but they only have those on their website and in stores in the weeks leading up to Valentine’s Day.
-If you don’t see them on their website or in store, you could call your local craft store or check out Acrylic Hearts on Amazon.
-Either way be sure to let your kids know that they are not edible since they do look a bit like candy.
+Make sure to let your kids know that the heart gems are not edible since they do look a bit like candy.
 Alternately you COULD use candy hearts and let them eat them.
 Your choice!
 If neither is available, pom poms would also work great.

-We use a 12 sided game die from our Dice Bonanza set, with 11 and 12 representing Roll Again.
+We use a 12 sided game die from our mixed dice set, with 11 and 12 representing Roll Again.
 You could also use 10 Sided Dice or regular game dice and alter the rules for what you have.

 Ways to Play

-If you are using a deck of cards, sort out the Ace through 10 cards of the hearts suit.
+If you are using a deck of cards, sort out the Ace through 10 cards of the hearts suit, and only use those.
 Shuffle them so they are not in order.
 If using a game die, just roll the die for your turn.

 -Draw one card or roll the die.
 Add that many red hearts and then fill the rest of the slots to make ten, discuss how many you need to make 10.